DrJKL/SVNA/content/advocacy/mvmha/index.md

 - Moorpark Mobile Home Park
 - Moffett Mobile Home Park

-## How We Got Mobile Home Space Rents Stabilized
+## How We Got Mobile Home Rents Stabilized

-In 2016, Mountain View voters passed ballot Measure V, which amended the City Charter by creating the Community Stabilization and Fair Rent Act (CSFRA).
+In 2016, Mountain View voters passed ballot Measure V, which amended the City Charter to add the Community Stabilization and Fair Rent Act (CSFRA).
 Among other things, the CSFRA imposes limitations on a landlord's abilities to terminate a tenancy and to increase rent.

 The passage of Measure V required the formation of a Rental Housing Committee to implement and enforce the CSFRA.
 But in its early years, a pro-landlord majority of the Committee decided that the CSFRA did not include mobile homes.
 They made this decision against the advice of their attorneys and in the face of an outcry from the public.